alphaomega4348/sql_project/README.md

-# Electronic Store Database Schema
+# Electronic Store Database

-This Markdown file provides a comprehensive explanation of the database schema for an electronic store.
+This project provides a comprehensive explanation of the database schema for an electronic store.
 The schema includes tables for companies, products, manufacturers, stores, customers, contracts, card details, carts, bookings, shipping, and more.

 ## Tables Overview